swcarpentry/training-course/_submissions/round-03/2/2013-02-22-mastery-table-latex.md

     <!--Novice--></p>

     <td>
-      -You can use Word to make things look nice.<br /> -You can also use PowerPoint or Excel.<br /> -HTML also lets you specify how things look but it&#8217;s not reliable for things that you&#8217;re going to print out
+      -You can use Word to make things look nice.<br /> -You can also use PowerPoint or Excel.<br /> -HTML also lets you specify how things look but it's not reliable for things that you're going to print out
     </td>

     <td>